bottled-lightning/Toy-Engine/README.md

   - This dynamic library is loaded into glEntry and instantiates all classes defined within it
   - INI file used to specify program options for each module, as well as place module dynamic library is defined and the classes to be compiled

 (NOTE: the included Makefile works for linux only.
+This is because we expect to be using C++11 features that are not supported by the popular MinGW (like threading).
 On Windows you are expected to compile using CL for Visual Studio or maybe cygwin.
 The Makefile should work for Cygwin)

 ###Inspirations